 Your pet may be allergic to pollen, grasses or even a certain food, all of which can manifest as ear problems.

-A foreign body, such as a grass seed, can also cause an infection.
 Max has had many grass seeds removed from his ear.
-The vet removed 3 from the same ear only last month!
+The vet removed three seeds from the same ear only last month!
 Yet more expense.
 Oh the joys of being owned by a Cocker Spaniel!

-Most of the above ear problems can be avoided by keeping your dog's ears clean and dry to prevent bacteria from growing in the first place, unless of course the infection is simply a symptom of an underlying illness, in which case the illness will also need to be treated.
+Most of the above ear infections can be avoided by keeping your dog's ears clean and dry to prevent bacteria from growing in the first place, unless of course the infection is simply a symptom of an underlying illness, in which case the illness will also need to be treated.

 That's